Xmas13/noel.fyi-redesign/README.md

 #### How I use Hugo

-I built a custom Dockerfile to automate all of the standard things that I would need to do in order to regenerate my site using Hugo.
+I built a custom Dockerfile to automate all of the standard things that I would need to do in order to generate my site using Hugo.
 Everytime I would add a blog post or page to my site, I would need to regenerate my site and upload it to my host.
+This image also includes a basic Nginx server in it.

 With docker, I have automated this process as it is easily repeatable.
 I use the other tools that I have mentioned to automate the redeployment of my site further